-When it comes to siding, you have options beyond plain, white vinyl siding.
+When it comes to siding, you have a wide variety of options aside from plain, white vinyl siding.
 The wooden siding looks great and stands up to the elements with just a little bit of extra care.
 Vinyl comes in more than just white and it’s a great value at the price to protect your home and keep it looking great.
 Stucco and other stone options help break up the monotony of siding, adding a unique beauty to your home’s exterior.

-- Wooden, cultured stone, stucco, and vinyl are very popular siding options.
+- Wooden, cultured stone, stucco, and vinyl are very popular house siding options.